-Monitoring Azure Video Indexer
+Monitor Azure AI Video Indexer

 When you have critical applications and business processes relying on Azure resources, you want to monitor those resources for their availability, performance, and operation.

-Some services in Azure have a special focused pre-built monitoring dashboard in the Azure portal that provides a starting point for monitoring your service.
-These special dashboards are called "insights".
+Some services in Azure have a special focused prebuilt monitoring dashboard in the Azure portal that provides a starting point for monitoring your service.
+These special dashboards are called "insights."

 Note